pylabview/supportdoc-rag-chatbot/README.md

 ---

-SupportDoc RAG Chatbot is a document-grounded support assistant that answers user questions using an approved documentation corpus and provides verifiable citations to the exact supporting source passages.
-The project is designed to reduce hallucinations by combining retrieval-augmented generation (RAG), citation validation, and explicit refusal behavior when evidence is missing or insufficient.
+SupportDoc RAG Chatbot is a helper application that uses authorized documents to answer questions.
+It provides quotations from sources that allow you to verify its claims.
+This project seeks to minimize the provision of inaccurate or erroneous answers through retrieval-augmented generation (RAG), citation verification, and explicit refusal when evidence is insufficient.

-The long-term goal is to deliver a production-style web application with a clear separation between ingestion, retrieval, generation, validation, and deployment concerns.
-At a high level, the system ingests an allowlisted documentation snapshot, converts it into structured chunks with provenance metadata, retrieves relevant evidence for a user query, generates an answer using an open-source LLM, and returns citations for each supported claim.
-If the retrieved evidence is weak, incomplete, or fails validation, the system refuses rather than guessing.
+Project goal: develop a full-scale web application with clearly demarcated stages of document retrieval, evidence discovery, generation, verification, and deployment.
+Briefly, the pipeline accepts an authorized snapshot of documents, structures it, sources it, identifies relevant evidence in the context of a question, generates an answer using an open-source language model, and outputs citations for each supported claim.
+If the evidence is inadequate, unreliable, or fails verification tests, the system refuses to provide an answer.

-The initial corpus is a pinned snapshot of Kubernetes documentation so the project can iterate on retrieval, answer grounding, and citation validation against a reproducible support-doc dataset.
+Dataset: a static snapshot of Kubernetes documentation to enable this project to test retrieval, grounding, and citation verification on a reproducible support-docs dataset.

 ---